notbd/Ikalendar2/README.md

 # Compatibilities & Environments

-iOS / iPadOS `17.0` or later is required for the latest version of ikalendar2.
+- iOS / iPadOS `17.0` or later is required for the latest version of ikalendar2.

-Compatibility with macOS running on Apple Silicon is not targeted, but beta tests on MacBook Air M1 with macOS `14.5` show no breaking issues.
+- Compatibility with macOS running on Apple Silicon is not targeted, but beta tests on MacBook Air M1 with macOS `14.5` show no breaking issues.

-visionOS compatibility is not tested for.
+- visionOS compatibility is not tested for.

-watchOS, tvOS and macOS running on Intel-based Macs are not yet supported.
+- watchOS, tvOS, and macOS running on Intel-based Macs are not yet supported.

-Development environment includes Xcode `15.4` and Swift `5.10`.
+- Development environment includes Xcode `15.4` and Swift `5.10`.

-# GIF Demos
+# Gif Demos

 Transition animations | Auto refresh for newly available rotations :-------------------------:|:-------------------------: